oleksandrmakhno/api-bridge-magento/README.md

 * 20160216 0.0.2 added logic to install as pimcore plugin
 * 20160329 0.1.0 version for installation process testing
 * 20160329 0.2.0 version for installation process testing
+* 20160329 0.3.0 version for installation process testing

 ## Maintainer